euratom-software/calcam/docs/source/gui_calib.rst

 * **Custom mask** for images with more than 2 sub-views or where the boundary between the sub-views is not a straight line.
 To use this function, prepare an image file the same size as the image to be calibrated with blocks of different solid colours representing each sub-view.
 You can then load this image file and the blocks of different colours will be used to define the coverage of the different sub-views.

-Once the positions of the sub-views have been configured, on the lower-right of the window are boxes to enter human-friendly names for the different sub-views.
+Once the positions of the sub-views have been configured, on the lower-right of the window are boxes to enter human-friendly names for the different sub-views (see screenshot below).
 These will be used to identify the sub-views elsewhere in the GUI and calibration information.

-Once this is all set to your satisfaction, click :guilabel:`Apply` to apply the sub-view configuration and return to the main window.
-Clicking :guilabel:`Cancel` will return to the main window without making any changes.

 Arbitrary Mask
 **************